msi-ris/Tutorials/illumina_qc.md

 has no control over which tools are available in other Galaxy instances.
 If there is a tool that you have used in a different instance of Galaxy that is not available in the MSI instance send a request to help@msi.umn.edu.

+### Scope of This Tutorial
+- Give participants experience with the basic functionality of Galaxy
+    - Accessing Galaxy at MSI
+    – Galaxy layout
+    – Loading files into current Galaxy history
+    – Creating a workflow
+    – Sharing histories and workflows
+    – Where to get more information
+- Basic processing and quality control on Illumina sequencing data – Evaluating read quality
+    – Adapter removal
+    – Low quality read removal
+    – Read trimming